Mom of Navy vet held in Iran worried her son won’t survive

-SAN DIEGO (AP) — The mother of a U.S. Navy veteran who has been held in Iran since July says she’s worried her son who was undergoing cancer treatment will not survive the detainment.
+SAN DIEGO (AP) — The mother of a U.S. Navy veteran who has been held in Iran since July said Friday that she is worried her son who was undergoing cancer treatment will not survive the detainment.

-Joanne White issued the statement through a family spokesman Friday.
-Spokesman Jonathan Franks says 46-year-old Michael White went to Iran to visit his girlfriend, whom he had met online.
+Joanne White issued the statement through a family spokesman, expressing her concern for the health of her son, 46-year-old Michael White.

-His mother doesn’t know why he was detained and has been unable to communicate with him.
+He went to Iran to visit his girlfriend, whom he had met online, and was arbitrarily detained, family spokesman Jonathan Franks said.
+Joanne White has been unable to communicate with him.

-She says her son worked as a cook for the Navy and left the service about a decade ago.
-She says he’s not a spy.
-He recently worked as a janitor.
+“She’s very worried that’s he’s not going to make it,” Franks told The Associated Press.

 Most Read Nation & World Stories